DiogoParreira/ZKI-PH/README.md

 ## Feature Forecasting
 After state-level aggregation, each state had a time series for each feature in the training sets.
 These were used to forecast the remainder of the time series to span the validation sets using the TiRex model.

-## Model Predictions
-This section is currently a placeholder.
-Details to be added.

 ## Citations
 Chen, Si-An, Chun-Liang Li, Nate Yoder, Sercan O. Arik, and Tomas Pfister (2023).
 TSMixer: An All-MLP Architecture for Time Series Forecasting. arXiv:2303.06053